msrsan/markoblog/_posts/2024-09-05-Cringe-SDR-outreach-email-subject-line.md

 Usually, you want to be in a position of a helpful advisor, you want to inspire and offer help and support.
 That builds a bridge of trust (that lacks due to a lack of relationship) and potentially lowers my guard to actually reply back and show some kind of interest.

 On the other side, there are these types of emails.
+I am sure that at the moment of writing, he thought that it would be fun.
 This has got to be the most cringe SDR outreach message I ever received.